nagyzekkyandras/mongoose/README.md

 # to run everything
 liquibase update

-# to install the base tables
+# to install the specific change sets by filter
-liquibase update --labelFilter="base"

-# to add test data
 liquibase update --labelFilter="test"

+# to change the changelog file only
+liquibase update --changelog-file=changelog.test.sql
 ```

 mysql